Peony’s Tavern: 3.03 – White Rain Brings Chaos to Town

 Only now did Shao Zi sense that orchid cactus’ demon energy.
 So it turns out that only when the flower blooms does its demon energy manifest.
 No wonder she had not been able to detect it.

 The scholar held an umbrella up for her and the two squatted there, dawdling around and staring at the strange scene before them.
 What left them astonished was that at the center of that hostile energy which surrounded the orchid cactus demon, the monk remained pure of wickedness.
-His heart as clean as a spiritual spring, dirt-free and without flaw.
+His heart was clean as a spiritual spring, dirt-free and flawless.

 A set of grandiose gates opened with a creak, and from it came a man who was dressed in inner wear.
 Step by step, he walked into the sea of red.